BETA

 The server is now available in your Claude Code sessions.

-In Microsoft Copilot Studio, open your agent and go to Tools → Add a tool → Model Context Protocol.
-Paste this connector definition:
+In Microsoft Copilot Studio, open your agent and go to Tools → Add a tool → New tool → Model Context Protocol.
+In the wizard, fill in these fields:

 In n8n, add the MCP Client Tool node to your AI agent workflow and configure it: